Pamela Lang

 Nov 2019 – Nov 2021 2024 – Aug 2025 Ontrak, Inc. Landed #1 out of 100 my first three months, built the department’s call guide, and won the company’s top Rock Star Award.
 Let go in 2021 after successive layoffs.
 Brought back in 2024 when Ontrak was rebuilding the department; the company closed permanently in August 2025.

 Struggling agents were assigned to shadow me.
 After working with several of them, I saw they were all hitting the same wall.
 Remote work meant there was no day-to-day pulse the way there was in a brick-and-mortar operation.
-This was before COVID, when work from home was still new, and nothing was in place yet to give remote teams that kind of visibility.

 The Rock Star Award.
 Ontrak’s top quarterly company honor.
 Peer-voted.
 First specialist from the department to win it.
 Ontrak, 2021